 *All names changed to protect the identity of families.

-Through my article on egg donation, Louise has found a local donor (another NwK reader).
-Louise recently contacted me to let me know with the help of this wonderful donor, she is pregnant and expecting a baby early next year.
+Through this article on egg donation, Louise found a local donor (another NwK reader).
+Louise contacted me in October 2015 to let me know with the help of this wonderful donor, she is pregnant and expecting a baby early next year.
 She also got in touch in August 2019 to advise that she’s since had another child using an donated egg by the same individual.